-Skip the Pre-workout Meal
+Skip the Preworkout Meal

 When you exercise, your body uses available glucose to provide energy.
-If you have just eaten a meal or had a pre-workout drink, this is first used to fuel your body.
+If you have just eaten a meal or had a preworkout drink, this is first used to fuel your body.
 If you want to burn the carbs already stored in your body, do not take in excess carbs before or during your workout.

-High-intensity exercise, such as intervals, burn stored carbs sooner.
-To perform intervals warm-up on your preferred cardio machine, or by jogging outdoors.
-Then sprint, or pedal, or row, as fast as you can for 30 seconds.
+High-intensity exercise, such as intervals, burns stored carbs sooner.
+To perform intervals, warm up on your preferred cardio machine or by jogging outdoors.
+Then sprint, pedal or row as fast as you can for 30 seconds.
 Follow this with two minutes of active rest at warm-up speed.
 Repeat this cycle eight times for a short, carb-burning workout.

-To target this source of energy, perform an exercise circuit consisting of one exercise for each muscle group -- chest, back, shoulders, biceps, triceps and legs.
-Do 20 repetitions of each exercise, performing one right after the other with no rest in-between.
+To target this source of energy, perform an exercise circuit consisting of one exercise for each muscle group — chest, back, shoulders, biceps, triceps and legs.
+Do 20 repetitions of each exercise, performing one right after the other with no rest in between.
 When you complete one circuit, rest for two minutes.
 Repeat the entire circuit once or twice more.

 A low-carb diet may lead to ketosis, a state your body may enter if forced to create energy from sources other than glucose.
-Ketosis can cause dehydration and blood related issues.
+Ketosis can cause dehydration and blood-related issues.
 Without carbs, the body breaks down proteins, found in muscle, for energy.
 Muscles, or lean body mass, help burn fat through creating an elevated metabolic rate.
-The body also requires a certain amount of carbs in order to process the breakdown of fat.
+The body also requires a certain amount of carbs to process the breakdown of fat.